Decapping complex: Edc3

 Edc3 further activates the Dcp2-Dcp1 holoenzyme and allows it to quickly decap mRNA.
 It possesses an LSm domain at its N-terminus, which interacts with specific amino acid motifs called HLM fragments which are found on the C terminus of Dcp1 and allows for Edc3 to bind to it.
 Another important part of this protein is the FDF linker, which is a long and unstructured stretch of amino acids that binds with DDX6 and stops it from binding directly with the mRNA, allowing it to interact with the proteins in the decapping complex instead.
 The final domain of note is a Yjef-N C-terminus domain which dimerizes with mRNA and helps create P-bodies around the location of the decapping complex.

-P-bodies are essentially stockpiled clumps of decapped or repressed mRNA mixed together with mRNA degradation factors, such as the decapping complex and the nonsense-mediated mRNA decay machinery, so they are important for the eventual destruction of the mRNA altered by Dcp2.
-As Edc3 creates P-bodies around the decapping complex, it becomes easier for Dcp2 to find mRNA 5' caps to hydrolyze, increasing the effectiveness of the entire complex.
+P-bodies are biomolecular condensates rich in decapped or repressed mRNA mixed together with mRNA degradation factors, such as the decapping complex and the nonsense-mediated mRNA decay machinery, so they are important for the eventual destruction of the mRNA altered by Dcp2.
+As Edc3 creates P-bodies around the decapping complex, it becomes easier for Dcp2 to access the mRNA 5' caps to hydrolyze, increasing the effectiveness of the entire complex.

 Pat1

 Pat1 is another protein that increases the efficiency of the decapping complex.
 It has three main domains.
 One is necessary for decapping mRNA, and directly helps the Dcp2-Dcp1 holoenzyme do so.
 The other two make it easier for the protein to decap mRNA, but are not directly involved in the hydrolysis of the phosphate bond.
+Pat1 enhances binding of the 3′ complex to RNA and activates the 5′ decapping complex by multiple mechanisms including promoting phase separation.
 Pat1 has many interactions with the various proteins in the decapping complex, and is known as the 'scaffolding protein' because it brings everything together when it is time to decap something.
 The N-terminus domain interacts with DXX6 and brings it close so it can activate Dcp1, another portion helps create P-bodies along with Edc3, and the C-terminus domains attach Dcp1–Dcp2, the Lsm1–7 complex and Xrn1 to the complex.